 Troop 1806 girls in the 1st grade are known as Daisy Girl Scouts.
-Troop 1806 does not enroll Kindergarten Daisies, but our interest list is now open for rising 1st grade girls to join and form new Daisy patrols in the fall.
-There are currently 9 girls on our 2017 Daisy interest list, 5 of whom have already registered.
+Troop 1806 does not enroll Kindergarten Daisies.
+Our interest list is now open to rising 1st grade girls, to form a new Daisy patrol (or two) this fall, and there are currently 12 girls on that interest list.
+Visit our Joining Girl Scouts with Troop 1806 page for details.

 TROOP 1806 SUBSCRIBES FULLY TO THE IDEALS OF GIRL SCOUTING